ligaripash/AAB-Adversarial-Agreement-Benchmark-/README.md

 **AAB** (**A**dversarial **A**greemnt **B**enchmark) is a static adversarial benchmark designed to measure **Epistemic Stability** in Large Language models.

-Unlike traditional benchmarks that measure *what a model knows* (Accuracy), AAB measures *how hard a model fights* to defend that knowledge against persuasion, authority, and social pressure.
+Unlike traditional benchmarks that measure *what a model knows* (Accuracy), AAB measures *how hard a model fights* to defend that knowledge against persuasion, authority, doubt, social and emotional pressure.

 ---